AgenTEE: Confidential LLM Agent Execution on Edge Devices

 In this paper, we argue that secure agentic systems executing on edge devices and handling proprietary assets fundamentally require hardware-backed confidential execution.
 We present \name, a framework that deploys the agent runtime, LLM inference engine, and third-party applications into independently attested realms, and mediates their interaction through explicit, verifiable communication channels.
 By confining proprietary assets and intermediate runtime state to hardware-protected memory, \name enables secure composition of mutually distrustful components on a single device with strong isolation and minimal performance overhead.

-This paper makes the following \textbf{contributions}: \begin{itemize} \item We identify the security requirements of edge-device LLM agents and explain how Arm CCA satisfies these requirements. \item We design \name, a system for executing agent runtime and third-party applications within confidential execution environments, enabling mutual attestation and hardware-enforced isolation between components. \item We implement\footnote{We will release our implementation open-source upon publication.} and evaluate \name on Arm CCA, demonstrating that confidential edge-device LLM agents are practical and scalable on modern edge hardware, incurring less than 5.15\% overhead compared to native execution. \end{itemize}
+This paper makes the following \textbf{contributions}: \begin{itemize} \item We identify the security requirements of edge-device LLM agents and explain how Arm CCA satisfies these requirements. \item We design \name, a system for executing agent runtime and third-party applications within confidential execution environments, enabling mutual attestation and hardware-enforced isolation between components. \item We implement\footnote{Our evaluation artifacts is available at \url{https://agentee-paper.github.io/}} and evaluate \name on Arm CCA, demonstrating that confidential edge-device LLM agents are practical and scalable on modern edge hardware, incurring less than 5.15\% overhead compared to native execution. \end{itemize}